Learning to utilize image second-order derivative information for crisp edge detection: Experiments

-\textbf{BIPED:} Finally, we further evaluate our method on the BIPED dataset.
-Since the resolution of each image is relatively large ($1280\times720$), we crop each image-label pair randomly into $320\times320$ for training.
-We adopt recent SOTA methods for comparison which consists of SED \cite{akbarinia2018feedback}, HED \cite{xie2015holistically}, RCF \cite{liu2017richer}, CED-ADM \cite{li2021color}, BDCN \cite{he2019bi}, PiDiNet \cite{su2021pixel}, CATS \cite{huan2021unmixing}, FCL-Net \cite{xuan2022fcl}, DexiNed \cite{soria2023dense}, EDTER \cite{pu2022edter}, and Li et al. \cite{li2024pixel}.
+As shown in Fig. \ref{BIPED_examples}, our LUS-Net demonstrates superior performance compared to existing SOTA approaches on the BIPED dataset.
+While HED and RCF demonstrate reasonable edge detection capabilities, they suffer from notable limitations including fragmented edges, inconsistent thickness, and discontinuity issues, particularly in complex architectural structures.
+PiDiNet occasionally misses fine structural details while DexiNed sometimes introduces spurious edges that deviate from the groundtruth.
+In contrast, our method demonstrates substantial advantages across multiple evaluation criteria, exhibiting enhanced edge continuity that maintains structural integrity while preserving fine-grained details often lost in competing approaches.
+Our method achieves superior noise suppression, producing cleaner edge maps with reduced artifacts, and demonstrates significantly improved edge localization accuracy with crisper and more precise boundary delineation that closely matches the groundtruth annotations.

 The quantitative comparison results are listed in Table \ref{BIPED_Tab} and these results are similar to the performance shown on the BSDS500 and NYUD-V2.
 Specifically, our LUS-Net achieves ODS=0.902, OIS=0.908, and AP=0.912, surpassing most existing methods.
 When employing multi-scale testing, the performance further improves to ODS=0.903, OIS=0.909, and AP=0.930.
 Notably, LUS-Net is the first method to exceed 0.9, demonstrating its powerful performance.
 Furthermore, compared to other SOTA methods including FCL-Net, EDTER, and DexiNed, our approach achieves more efficient architectural design while maintaining superior performance.
 These results further validate the effectiveness and generalization ability of our method across different datasets and scenarios.